Resources: Know Before You Go

 Visit this page to see how to check your Financial Aid Status to see what may be preventing the release of your aid.

-A Financial Aid Notice will be automatically placed on accounts if your accepted fall financial aid will cover your Bursar student account balance owed.
+A Financial Aid Notice will be automatically placed on accounts if your accepted financial aid will cover your Bursar student account balance owed.
 This notice will prevent the Late Payment Charge and the Unpaid Tuition Charge.
 If the balance owed is more than the accepted pending aid, we recommend paying the remaining balance by the tuition payment deadline to avoid late fees.
 Visit the Bursar deadline page for more information on due dates and corresponding late fee charges.

 In order for financial aid to be released, you must meet all enrollment and disbursement conditions.
 For additional information, visit our General Disbursement Policy page.